- Borussia Dortmund

 THEN: Bayern Munich had already agreed a deal with Hamburg to sign striker Arp.
 The only outstanding issue was whether the first player born in the 21st century to score in the Bundesliga would move to the Allianz Arena in the summer of 2019 or the following year.

 NOW: Bayern ultimately decided to take Arp in 2019, but the striker has thus far made just one first-team appearance for the Bavarians, and instead continues to earn experience playing for their reserve side in German football's third division.

 THEN: At just 18 years of age, Traore was already a regular for Empoli, and Fiorentina had agreed a deal with their fellow Tuscans to sign the versatile attacking midfielder in the summer of 2019 for €12m (£10.4m/$13.6m).

 NOW: The move to Fiorentina eventually broke down and Traore instead joined Sassuolo on a two-year loan.
 It has worked out well for the Ivorian, who has only further enhanced his reputation as one of the best young players in Serie A.

 #24 Pietro Pellegri | Monaco

 THEN: Pellegri was being plagued by injuries but the Italian striker, who had been signed from Genoa for €25m (£21.7m/$28.4m), had still become the first player born in the 2000s to score in Ligue 1, after netting against Bordeaux in August 2018.

-NOW: Pellegri's persistent fitness problems have not subsided at all and he has barely played over the past 12 months, casting further doubts on whether his body is cut out for the rigours of professional football.
+NOW: Pellegri's persistent fitness problems have not subsided at all and he has barely played over the past two seasons, casting further doubts on whether his body is cut out for the rigours of professional football.